BruceChanJianLe/rviz-panel/README.md

 ```bash
 catkin_create_pkg rviz-panel roscpp rospy pluginlib rviz std_msgs
 ```
-Please choose carefully your packages, here std_msgs is no needed to actually build the panel.
+Please choose your packages carefully, here std_msgs is actually not needed to build the panel.
+But it is required to publish the bool message to demonstrate that the button as been clicked.

 ### Folder-Structure
 ```bash